Building Privacy into KIN, and Personal AI

 Part 4: Building privacy into KIN, and personal AI

-Our use case focuses on building a trustworthy, personalized AI that remembers your conversations, learns from them, keeps them secret, and is so powerful that you will use it to assist you in life as your companion, assistant, coach, or friend.
+Our use case focuses on building a trustworthy personal AI that remembers your conversations, learns from them, maintains data security, and leverages artificial intelligence to become your companion, assistant, coach, or friend.

-Let’s look at the 3 main requirements affecting our decision-making direction:
+Let's examine the three main requirements affecting our privacy-focused development:

 KIN must be powerful, fast and cost-effective